JanHerca/urantiapedia/output/wikijs/en/article/Dick_Bain/A_Urantia_Cult.md

 > There's no traffic jam at the second mile.

-On [UB 115:0.1](/en/The_Urantia_Book/115#p0_1) of the book, the authors tell us that we must: “do something as well as be something.”
+On <a id="a67_3"></a>[UB 115:0.1](/en/The_Urantia_Book/115#p0_1) of the book, the authors tell us that we must: “do something as well as be something.”
 What we are is a collection of study groups; what we do is mainly study _The Urantia Book_.
 The two major organizations connected with _The Urantia Book_ are focused on activities related to the book and to study groups.
 These organizations are not philosophically or organizationally oriented toward outreach; their activities seem to focus mainly on encouraging the formation of study groups and promotion of the book.

 Whatever the case, service outside the Urantia community does not seem to be high on the priority list of either organization.
 This is not to criticize the organizations; they are doing very valuable work.
 But the lack of any national organization to promote service work leaves the job to individuals and study groups.
 Doing service work is important, but our motives for doing it are equally important.